2022 - who are we?

 Susan Dennison – Principal

 Kia Ora, I began here as principal in 2006.
-I am married to John, and we have 1 child at St Peter’s College, Albert in Year 12.
+I am married to John, and we have 1 child at St Peter’s College, Albert in Year 13.
 Tom is an apprentice builder.
-Our oldest, Louise, is studying Environmental Science at Canterbury University.
-We spend weekends on family adventures, at football, in the garden, or doing home improvements.
+Our oldest, Louise, is working in Christchurch.
+We spend weekends on family adventures, collecting firewood, in the garden, or doing home improvements.
 And I really love going out for coffee!

 I studied at Otago University and graduated with a Bachelor of Arts, a Bachelor of Education, and a Diploma of Teaching.
 I come from a teaching family as my Mum was a teacher and one of my sisters is.
 My teaching career started in Greymouth, then Christchurch, and then at Longford Intermediate and St Mary’s in Gore.